freedom-finance-stack/suraksha-shield/README.md

         }
     }
     ```
-4. Update the CodeUri property to point to the location of your Lambda function code.
-If you are using an S3 bucket, it might look like this:
-    ```json
-    "CodeUri": "s3://your-bucket/your-code"
-    ```
-5. Update the environment variables under the Environment section as needed:
+4. Update the environment variables under the Environment section as needed:

 -  **IP_SET_NAME**: Set this to the name you want for your IP set.
 -  **REGION**: Update this to the AWS region where you are deploying the resources.